Actionable tips, community conversations, and marketing inspiration.

 Sr. SEO Marketing Manager @ AdRoll

-What Is Facebook Ad Targeting?
+What is Facebook Ad Targeting?

 Facebook Ad Targeting Audience Customization Options